perspectives1000/perspectives1000.github.io/_posts/2024-03-03-NeuralNetworks.md

 5. **Training:** Neural networks learn by adjusting the weights of connections based on their performance on training data.
 This is done using algorithms like **backpropagation**.
 6. **Loss Function:** This function measures how well the network's predictions differ from the actual values.
 It's minimized during training to improve the network's accuracy.

-Here's an analogy: Imagine a neural network learning to recognize cats in images.
+Imagine a neural network learning to recognize cats in images.
 Each neuron might represent a specific feature, like edges, shapes, or textures.
 By adjusting connections and weights, the network learns which features are most important for identifying cats.